Indexing Techniques for Graph Reachability Queries: Path-Constrained Reachability Indexes

 \textit{\textbf{Incremental computation of reachability in the ADAG}}.
-The reachability in the augmented DAG can be computed in a bottom-up manner according to a topological ordering.
+Teachability in the ADAG can be computed in a bottom-up manner according to a topological ordering.
 Specifically, vertices are examined in the reverse topological order and the single-source GTCs are shared in a bottom-up manner.
 Note that a single-source GTC is a GTC with a fixed source vertex, \textit{i.e.}, a single-source GTC contains all the vertices that are reachable from a source vertex and the corresponding SPLSs.
-Consider the example in Fig. \ref{fig:example-zou-et-al}.
-In the ADAG, $F$ has an incoming edge from $B$.
-Then, the single-source GTC of $F$ can be combined with the edge $(B,\texttt{friendOf},F)$ for the computation of the single-source GTC of $B$ in the ADAG.

 \textit{\textbf{Computing the reachability within each SCC: a Dijkstra-like algorithm}}.
-An interesting algorithm for computing the reachability within each SCC is proposed in the approach.
-The intuition is to use the number of distinct edge labels in paths to represent the distance between vertices.
-For instance, in the SCC in Fig. \ref{fig:example-zou-et-al}(a), there exist two paths from $L$ to $H$: $P1=\{L,\texttt{worksFor},D,\texttt{friendOf},H\}$ and $P2=\{L,\texttt{worksFor}, C,\texttt{worksFor}, H\}$.
+An interesting algorithm for computing reachability within each SCC is proposed in this approach.
+The key idea is to use the number of distinct edge labels along a path as a measure of distance between vertices.
+Consider the SCC in Fig. \ref{fig:example-zou-et-al}(a), two paths exist from $L$ to $H$: $P1=\{L,\texttt{worksFor},D,\texttt{friendOf},H\}$ and $P2=\{L,\texttt{worksFor}, C,\texttt{worksFor}, H\}$.
 In this case, $P2$ is considered as the shorter one as it only has one distinct label.
 By doing this, Dijkstra's algorithm can be extended to compute the single-source GTC for vertices in SCCs.
 In general, `shorter' paths represent paths with sufficient path label sets, which only need to be traversed and recorded in the index.

 \textit{\textbf{The reachability from vertices in a SCC to vertices in the ADAG}}.
-To compute reachability information, the single-source GTC of in-portal or out-portal vertices can be leveraged.
+To compute reachability information, the single-source GTC of in-portal or out-portal vertices are leveraged.
 Consider the example in Fig. \ref{fig:example-zou-et-al}.
-In order to compute the single-source GTC of $G$ in the entire graph, the sufficient path-label sets from $G$ to the out-portal vertices $B$ and $I$, which are computed by the Dijkstra-like algorithm, are combined with single-source GTCs of $B$ and $I$ that are computed incrementally in the ADAG.

-The approach also studies the scalability of the index on large graphs.
-The intuition is to partition the input graph and compute a local GTC for each partition.
-Then, a skeleton graph is built over partitions.
-In general, queries are processed by traversing the skeleton graph with index lookups in each local GTC.
-In addition, the index can also support dynamic graphs with both edge insertions and deletions.
+To compute the single-source GTC of $G$ over the entire graph, the sufficient path-label sets from $G$ to the out-portal vertices $B$ and $I$ are first computed using the Dijkstra-like algorithm.
+These sets are then combined with the single-source GTCs of $B$ and $I$, which are computed incrementally in the ADAG.